How To Make A Killer Charcuterie Board

 The concept of charcuterie dates back hundreds of years.
 Curing and preserving is a cooking method that can be traced back to the earliest civilization.
 Charcuterie shops, which originated in France, date back to about the 15th century.
 The charcuteries sold cured meats to villagers to supplement the supply of fresh food available throughout the year.

 To assemble a great charcuterie board, like a wonderful cheese board or bountiful fruit platter, it’s not about expense or any one ingredient.
-In fact, this is one area where people will judge a book by its cover.
+This is one area where people will judge a book by its cover.
 You want bright colors, different textures, and enough choices that any guest will be enticed to sample something.
-No guest wants to be “the person” who mess a masterpiece: making it approachable is important.
+No guest wants to be “the person” who messes up a masterpiece: making it approachable is important.

 Below are some key elements to remember when building your killer charcuterie board.

 Canvas: To begin building a gorgeous charcuterie board, first find the right board or platter to build on.
 Large cutting boards, marble slabs, slate boards, or large simple platters all work well.